 In the middle east, it could be said that Judiasm was the first major religion.
 Then, as time progressed and cultures evolved and divided by region, the religion split into multiple sects.
 Then, as one sect grew in popularity, new religions formed, and it’s adherents created there own text based off the original.
 These new texts reflected the history of the new prominent culture, creating new religious figures and icons while still holding roots to the original religion in which it was based.
 Islam and Christianity are perfect examples of this having their roots in Judaism.

-- Once all the evidence has been evaluated and taken into consideration, then the researcher performs the last step of inducing an out of body experience through meditation or psychedelics.
+- Once all the evidence has been evaluated and taken into consideration, then the researcher performs the last step of inducing an out of body experience through meditation or psychedelic induced astral travel.
 Upon leaving the body, the researcher goes back in time to the event in question to view the events as they actually happen.
 Afterwards, the researcher goes to God to get further knowledge of what took place.

 - Upon awaking from the experience, the researcher immediately writes down all that they had saw during the experience in a much detail as possible.
 Afterwards, the research enters a peer review process with other researchers who performed similar studies on the same chapters or books.